Cooligus/Console-Game/README.md

 There you moving by a some face character or different, and you have to earn some points by moving on dollar or different character.
 There actually nothing more.

 ## Dependencies
-This projects uses ncurses in wide version and nlohmann JSON.
+This projects uses ncurses in wide version and [nlohmann JSON](https://github.com/nlohmann/json).

 ## Building
 To build Console-Game you need to have installed at last [cmake 3.0](https://cmake.org/download/) and use it to build.
-If you have installed Visual Studio 2019 or any different IDE with cmake support, you shouldn't need any tutorial.
-[See also](https://cmake.org/runningcmake/).
+**TO COMPILE IT ON WINDOWS YOU NEED MINGW COMPILER**.

 This example shows how to do it on linux with make.

 ```sh
 git clone https://github.com/cooligus/console-game/
 cd console-game